ezfs

 d--------- 1 root root 0 Dec 31 1969 subdir

 VFS does most of the heavy lifting when looking up a filepath.
 To avoid repeated work when looking up similar paths, the kernel maintains a cache called the dentry cache.
 Learn how the dentry cache works by reading the materials given earlier.
 A given path is split up into parts and each part is looked up in the dentry cache.
 If a part isn’t in the dentry cache, the VFS will call the file system-specific lookup function of inode_operations to ask the file system to add it.
 For example, given a filepath such as /a/b/c/d/e/f.txt, once the kernel knows the inode of c, it will ask for the inode associated with the name d in the directory c.
-If there is no matching dentry in the cache, the lookup function will be called to retrieve the inode for d from the filesystem.
+If there is no matching dentry in the cache, lookup will be called to retrieve the inode for d from the filesystem.
+Another way to think about it is that the dentry cache is analogous to the TLB with memory management.
 Before you add things to the dentry cache, you are responsible for determining whether the given parent directory contains an entry with the given name.

 Make sure your code returns correct metadata for all files and directories.
-These include size, link count, timestamps, permissions, owner, and group.
+These include the inode’s size, link count, timestamps, permissions, owner, and group.
+Test that these are being correctly set by looking at the outputs of ls -l and/or stat.

 Part 7: Reading the contents of regular files

-Add support for reading the contents of files.
+File systems are pretty useless if you can’t read any of the files, so let’s now add support for doing just that.
 There are a number of ways to do this, but you should take advantage of generic functions that are already available as part of the VFS to implement read_iter, not read.
 For example, generic_file_read_iter handles complex logic to read ahead so that file blocks can be cached in memory by the time they are actually needed to avoid blocking on slow I/O devices.
 However, generic file system functions are unaware of file system-specific functionality for deciding what data blocks are actually associated with each file, so the job of the file system is to provide that information through appropriate functions that will be called by the generic functions.
 You should read generic_file_read_iter to understand how it interacts with address_space_operations to see what functions need to be implemented.
 Hint: what is readpage and how is it used?
 You may find it particularly helpful to refer to the BFS file system, specifically file.c.
 What is the functionality or magic of map_bh?
 Once you have read support, you should be able to do the following:

 Hello world!